-life affords us so much to play with. our challenge, after a while, is to be open to the unknowns, beyond the hurts and seemingly empty places.
+Life offers us so much to play with.
+Our challenge, after a while, is to be open to the unknowns, beyond the hurts and seemingly empty places.

-as a child, we go about things, usually, with reckless abandon and complete presence. moment to moment, everything is everything and nothing is off limits… we simply don’t “know” any “better” yet.
+As a child, we approach things, usually, with reckless abandon and complete presence.
+Moment to moment, everything is everything and nothing is off limits… We simply don’t “know” any “better” yet.

-slowly, we adopt boundaries and barriers and rules and ideologies. we glean them from our parents or guardians, from our institutions, and from our countless subtle, and overt external influences.
+Gradually, we adopt boundaries and barriers and rules and ideologies.
+We glean them from our parents or guardians, from our institutions, and from our countless subtle and overt external influences.

-but these constructs are very shakeable, and mostly transparent. we bash into each other along the journey, and with that comes cracks and fissures in our previously resolute perspectives. interests and passions and desires infuse us with depth and breadth and usually introduce us to the broader implications of love and violence and pain.
+But these constructs are very shakeable and mostly transparent.
+We bash into each other along the journey, and with that comes cracks and fissures in our previously resolute perspectives.
+Interests and passions and desires infuse us with depth and breadth and typically introduce us to the broader implications of love and violence and pain.

-thus, another phase of the artist emerges. we choose to express, or suppress, to create, or destroy, to keep, or to throw away. on and on again, we refine our existence and meaning through the dynamic proportions of a life being lived.
+Consequently, another phase of the artist emerges.
+We choose to express, or suppress; to create, or destroy; to keep, or to throw away.
+On and on again, we refine our existence and hone our sensemaking and meanings through the dynamic proportions of a life being lived.